apache/unomi/src/site/markdown/index.md

 ![Unomi input output](images/unomi-input-output.png)

-Unomi is an implementation of the Context Server, and therefore always provider the context of the current user interacting with any system.
-Using the context, events may be sent to the context server that will trigger rules.
+Unomi provides the context of the current user interacting with any Unomi-aware system.
+Using this context, Unomi-connected systems can send events to the context server.
+These events might, in turn, trigger rules that perform actions that can update the current context, interact with external systems or pretty much anything that can be implemented using the Unomi API.
-These rules will executing matching actions that may either perform context updates or even sent data to external systems such as BigData frameworks.

 ### Requirements